jkclem/nhl-api-vignette/README.md

     else {
       message <- paste("ERROR: Argument for team was not found in either", "the fullName or id columns.
-Try franchise('all') to", "find the team you're looking for.")
+Try franchise('all') to", "find the franchise you're looking for.")
       stop(message)
     }
   }